ronnieholm/Bugfree.Spo.Analytics/README.md

 make a note of the INSTRUMENTATION KEY.

-6. Inside the Azure portal, setup app setting by going to Application Settings and in App Settings section enter *ApplicationInsightsInstrumentationKey* as the key and the value of INSTRUMENTATION KEY as the key.
+6. Inside the Azure portal, setup app setting by going to Application Settings and in App Settings section and enter *ApplicationInsightsInstrumentationKey* as key and INSTRUMENTATION KEY from Step 5 as the value.

-7. Inside the Azure portal, setup the connection string by going to Application Settings and in the Connection Strings section enter *BugfreeSpoAnalytics* as the name and set the value equal to the connection string for the SQL Azure database created earlier.
-Similarly, add the *ApplicationInsightsInstrumentationKey* and set it to the value from Step 2.
+7. Inside the Azure portal, setup the connection string by going to Application Settings and in the Connection Strings section enter *BugfreeSpoAnalytics* as name and set value equal to the connection string for the SQL Azure database created earlier.

-### Visitor registration and unregistration
+### Management tool for visitor registration and unregistration

-Open a command prompt and change directory to `src/Bugfree.Spo.Analytics.Cli/bin/debug`. `Bugfree.Spo.Analytics.Cli.exe` contains both a self-hosting web server and functionality for registration/unregistration of the JavaScript User Custom Action within a site collection.
+Open a command prompt and change directory to `src/Bugfree.Spo.Analytics.Cli/bin/Debug`. `Bugfree.Spo.Analytics.Cli.exe` contains both a self-hosting web server, functionality for registration/unregistration of the JavaScript User Custom Action within a site collection.

-Running `Bugfree.Spo.Analytics.Cli.exe --help` provides the following
+Running `Bugfree.Spo.Analytics.Cli.exe --help` provides the following:
-help:

     --server <port> <staticFilesLocation>